 - The lawyer (as mentioned above), handling the tougher legal issues: indemnities, limits of liability, warranties, everything that has to do with the governing law, dispute resolution etc… the nasty subjects.

 - The technical person with a broad spectrum.
-For very specific technical issues, he can call in additional resources.
-But he should best remain on board for virtually the whole process.
+For very specific technical issues, she/he can call in additional resources.
+But this person should best remain on board for virtually the whole process.

 - For international projects, the local business developer.
 Someone who is meeting the counterpart on a regular basis over months or years, also outside these tough negotiation sessions.
 She will have a good long term relationship with the counterpart.
 She doesn’t have to say much during the formal negotiations but should remain informed and ready for the parallel diplomacy, especially when the going gets tough.
 One thing is important though, this persons should be trustworthy and capable of handling confidential information.
 Sometimes this type of person suffers from a “Stockholm syndrome” and can’t avoid passing everything on to the counterpart.
 In that case, they should be kept “at arm’s length” without knowing the ultimate details of your preparation.
 This person will then automatically become much less effective.

 - A really good observer, almost a “profiler” that can also handle some real subjects.
 This can very well be a more junior person with whom the team leader is very comfortable to exchange observations about the situation as it evolves.
 Even better would be to bring a negotiation coach on board; he can support with the negotiation tactics, do some part of the negotiation and especially give advice to all the members of the contract negotiation team.